What you see: A red potato with dark patches on its skin; below the skin the potato has turned green.

 Why do red potatoes turn green?

 Previously, we’ve written about the perils of green potatoes.
 The color change happens when, due to light exposure, either from the sun or overhead lights, potatoes produce chlorophyll, which is green and harmless.
-But when the potato produces chlorophyll, it also produces a toxin called solanine, which can be harmful if you ingest too much of it.
+But when the potato gears up for photosynthesis by making chlorophyll, it also produces toxins, specifically some types of glycoalkaloids, which can be harmful if you ingest too much.

 But you may be wondering if greening on a red potato is any different from greening on a russet or white potato.